 What to include in an investor agreement

-A well-executed agreement should include the basics, such as names and addresses, the amount and purpose of the investment, and each party's signatures.
-In addition, when drafting an investor agreement, the Kumar Law Firm said to be concise and not leave room for ambiguity.
+A well-executed agreement should include the basics, such as names and addresses, the amount and purpose of the investment, and each party's signature.
+In addition, when drafting an investor agreement, the Kumar Law Firm advises being concise and not leaving any room for ambiguity.

 "The terms of the investment should be clearly laid out in the agreement," the firm advised.

-Although each investment agreement differs, most should include the following:
+Although each investment agreement differs, most should include:

-• Fundamental terms: Describe the amount and transfer date of the investment and note the tender, such as cash, certified check, or tangible assets.
-Also, record the allotments of funding, a timeline of when the contract commences and expires, and if the investor gets voting rights.
+• Fundamental terms: Describe the amount, the transfer date of the investment, and the tender, such as cash, certified check, or tangible assets.
+Also, record the allotments of funding, when the contract commences and expires, and if the investor gets voting rights.

 • Terms of the return on investment (ROI): Determine if and when the investor will receive an ROI.
-Stipulate what kind of ROI, namely a lump sum payment with the return on their investment, an agreed-upon interest rate paid annually, or a figure based on the project's profitability.
+Stipulate what kind of ROI, namely a lump sum payment, an agreed-upon interest rate paid annually, or a figure based on the project's profitability.

 How to manage investor relations after agreement signing

-Once your contract is squared away, it's time to shift into investor relationship management.
-Your investors will want regular updates on your progress toward the goals they've agreed to fund.
+Once your contract is official, it's time to shift into investor relationship management.
+Your investors want regular updates on your progress toward the goals they've agreed to fund.
 Investor relations can quickly become a core business activity depending on how much you raise, how many investors you recruit, and any compliance regulations that may apply.

-It's likely that as you write your agreement, your financial investors will ask for regular financial reports quarterly or annually.
-Make sure you fulfill those obligations at a minimum.
-Certain investors, such as angel investors, may also want to take a more active role in mentoring you and your leadership team.
+Your financial investors will ask for regular financial reports quarterly or annually.
+Fulfill those obligations at a minimum.
+Certain investors, such as angel investors, may also take a more active role in mentoring you and your leadership team.

-Ultimately, the best approach is to focus on building relationships with your investors and keeping them in the loop as much as possible.
+Ultimately, the best approach is to build strong, transparent relationships with your investors, updating them regularly.

 "How investors perceive you as a business manager is as important as any financial metric," wrote Fora Financial.
 "Actively building relationships helps you control that perception."